eggman87/mortar-android/docs/index.md

 on the philosophy of customizability.
 Flexible components might get misused, but restrictive apis might never be used (if consuming developers find them too restrictive).

+##### **Custom component styles**
-Also worth noting that even though there are two custom component definitions, the less custom components we have, the better.
+Even though there are two custom component definitions, the less custom components used, the better.
 Driving default component (ex. button) styles from semantic tokens will be easier to maintain long term compared to having a component token for every single component MDS supports.

 ## Caveats